YPares/jj.conf.d/README.md

 log = "credits_roll(0, 'none()')"
 ```

-This sets credit_roll to operate in its most compact form (see below for more
+This sets the template to operate in its most compact form, without extra information compared
-information about those arguments).
+to the above screeshot.
+See further down for more information about the arguments taken by `credits_roll`.

 You can also just use the template occasionally with `jj log -T "credits_roll(0, 'none()')"`.
 It's JJ anyway, you can switch templates anytime.

 ### Terminal width

-The 'width' config variable must be set for the credits_roll template
+⚠  **The `width` JJ config variable must be set for the credits_roll template
-to work as intended (until `jj` itself exposes to templates available terminal real
+to work as intended** (until `jj` itself exposes to templates available terminal real
 estate in some way).

 `credits_roll.toml` sets `width` to a dummy default value, but the point is
 to override it when `jj` is called, with `--config width=<terminal_width>`.
 So I am heavyhearted to announce that you are not totally done yet with basic setup.